corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/clientrpc.md

 * `net.corda.client.rpc.proxy.AuditDataRPCOps` - This interface enables you to audit the log of RPC activity.
 * `net.corda.client.rpc.proxy.FlowRPCOps` - This interface enables you to retry a previously hospitalised flow.
-* `net.corda.client.rpc.proxy.NodeFlowStatusRpcOps` - This interface enables external applications to query and view the status of the flows which are currently under monitoring by the Flow Hospital.
+* `net.corda.client.rpc.proxy.NodeFlowStatusRpcOps` - This interface enables external applications to query and view the status of the flows which are currently under monitoring by the Flow hospital.
 * `net.corda.client.rpc.proxy.NodeHealthCheckRpcOps` - This interface enables you to get a report about the health of the Corda Enterprise node.
 * `net.corda.client.rpc.proxy.notary.NotaryQueryRpcOps` - This interface enables you to perform a spend audit for a particular state reference.